Error Has No Rights

 The first problem with Professor George’s defence of Singer is that he fast resorts to irrelevant psychological inferences, such as that Peter Singer is not a ‘hater’.
 As Elizabeth Anscombe (who was well-known as a student for her reasoned protest to Harry Truman’s honorary doctorate at Oxford) noted, there is a necessary distinction between an ‘intentional’ action and the ‘intention the thing was done’ with.
 In this case, it is quite irrelevant if Peter Singer makes his arguments without animus towards infants and the disabled or if he is instead a ‘demagogue’ who intends to bring about the deaths of these vulnerable groups; the only significance for accountability on this point is the fact that Peter Singer did intend to make arguments that critique the right to life of such groups.
 The second issue, then, is that Professor George claims that Peter Singer reaches such conclusions with strictly ‘rational arguments’.
 But, as David Oderberg notes at length, Peter Singer’s conclusions are not only deplorable, but they are reached quite arbitrarily.
 Given that opportunities to speak at leading Universities are a privilege granted to a few, not a natural right given to all, it is therefore perfectly reasonable for a truth-seeking institution to exclude those who promote such false views, particularly when they bring into question the dignity of those vulnerable persons unable to offer a reply in their defence.

 This, however, does not mean the pursuit of truth can ever be reduced to the dissemination of propaganda.
 Learning cannot be reduced to assenting uncritically to widely held beliefs, even if those beliefs are correct, because we only come to know the truth by first questioning it.
-As Francesca Aran Murphy points out, to think ‘discursively’ is very much the hallmark of the Western intellectual tradition and so it is critical that we ‘discern when an author is expressing his opinion and when the author is projecting a hypothesis’.
-This means that the reasonable questions of those who nevertheless hold fast to unreasonable conclusions can and should be integrated into rational discourse but it does not mean we must privilege such persons with a platform to speak their mind without reflecting on what is contained therein.
+As Francesca Aran Murphy points out, to think ‘discursively’ is very much the hallmark of the Western intellectual tradition and so it is critical that the reasonable questions of those who nevertheless hold fast to unreasonable conclusions are integrated into rational discourse, even if we justly choose not to privilege such persons with a platform to speak their mind without reflecting on what is contained therein.